raspberrypilearning/grandpa-scarer/worksheet.md

 ## Playing sounds

 One of the key aspects of your grandpa scarer is the loud noise that it will make when you hit the button and your spider springs out.
 We want the sound to be frightening and *almost* deafening.
-The Pi doesn't have any bulit-in speakers, so how do you go about doing this?
+The Pi doesn't have any built-in speakers, so how do you go about doing this?
 The answer is to use a small portable speaker that can easily connect to the Pi's 3.5mm audio jack here:

 ![](images/audio.jpg)